Getting your library card

 Signing a Huntington City-Township Public Library card denotes acceptance of responsibility for all fines and fees and for payment for lost or damaged materials.
 Patrons are advised to contact their library to report a lost or stolen library card, as failure to do so holds the patron responsible for any fines and fees incurred by a lost or stolen library card.

-Registering a minor for a Huntington City-Township Public Library card denotes an acknowledgement and understanding by the parent or guardian that the library owns and circulates unrated videos, DVD’s and television series that may be geared toward a more mature audience.
+Registering a minor for a Huntington City-Township Public Library card denotes an acknowledgement and understanding by the parent or guardian that the library owns and circulates rated and unrated videos, DVDs and television series that may be geared toward a more mature audience.
 A minor child will have access to materials for both adults and children and will be able to check out any of these materials.
 Parents or guardians have sole responsibility for helping their child select age-appropriate materials.

 - A valid Indiana Driver’s License which displays a current address